wladradchenko/wunjo.wladradchenko.ru/README.md

 // How to adjust the use of the GPU and increase the processing speed by several times, see the documentation.
 ```

+Read in Wunjo AI documentation how use GPU on Windows.

 <!-- EXAMPLE -->
 ## Example